ChandlerTayek/CarND-Vehicle-Detection-P5/writeup.md

 Here's an example result showing the heatmap from a series of frames of video:

 ### Here are six frames and their corresponding heatmaps:
+Note that this is only using a single sized box and sliding it over with the first set of parameters under the sliding window search section above.
 ![alt text][image6]

 ### Here are the six frames that have the `scipy.ndimage.measurements.label()` applied and false positives removed:
 ![alt text][image7]

+### This is an example of what the entire pipeline does to a frame
+### using the second set of parameters under the section window search above.
+![alt text][image8]
 ---

 ### Discussion